BMC FM Recruitment 2023-2024

 BMC has a unique collaborative model featuring a labor and delivery service run jointly by Family Medicine, OB/Gyn, and Midwives.
 As a result, we have a very warm and collegial relationship with our OB colleagues, and residents get exposure to several different styles of training and procedures.

 How much OB is required for residents in your program?

 We are considered a “medium”-exposure OB program.
 There are two required months of OB in the first year (days and nights), and additional time can be pursued via elective blocks.
-Residents are required to have a minimum of 15 deliveries and at least an additional five “continuity” deliveries (provide prenatal care and be present at the delivery) before they graduate.
+Residents are required to have the ACGME minimum of 25 deliveries and at least an additional three “continuity” deliveries (provide prenatal care and be present at the delivery) before they graduate.
 Residents have no trouble achieving this and often end up with more.
-If you are interested in OB, you can structure your training to achieve enough volume to practice low-risk OB after graduation or pursue a fellowship.
+If you are interested in OB competency (e.g. at least 80 deliveries), you can structure your training to achieve enough volume to practice low-risk OB after graduation or pursue a fellowship.
 C-section training is not formally part of our curriculum, though residents interested in getting exposure can easily arrange to do so.

 What kind of experience do residents get with hands-on procedures?

 Inpatient: ABGs, I&Ds, lumbar punctures, paracentesis, lac repairs, circumcisions, postpartum Nexplanon placement.
 Can also do electives in ultrasound and procedure team (to gain exposure to thoracentesis and higher volume of other procedures).

 Outpatient: joint injections, Nexplanon insertion/removal, IUDs, D&Cs/D&Es, colposcopies, endometrial biopsies, pap smears, dermatologic procedures (shave/punch biopsies, aspirations), cryotherapy.

 How are didactics structured?